-This policy plan reflects the period from the moment of founding up to and including December 2017.
+This policy plan reflects the year 2018.
 In addition to this policy plan, the articles of organisation are available for public consultation.

 The object of the foundation, which is exclusively charitable and educational, is to strengthen the library field and to empower public libraries to improve people’s lives and support growth of sustainable societies.
 This objective will be pursued by, inter alia: